ttelang/Hostinger/README.md

 ## 20% OFF Hostinger Domain Coupon Code

-Use the coupon code Q44SALMAN8OJ to **get up to 20% off**.
+Use the coupon code NTFTARUNTLQL to **get up to 20% off**.
 This applies when you register or transfer a domain with Hostinger.
 This offer is for a limited time and includes popular domain extensions.
 Don’t miss your chance to get the perfect domain at a great discount.
 Act now, modern internet explorers!

 [![Discount button](https://github.com/user-attachments/assets/7c5df22a-d2c2-42a2-8fb0-67a326613abd)](https://hostinger.in?REFERRALCODE=NTFTARUNTLQL)